Sameer292/CPP/Day-5-Arrays-Pointers/pointers.md

 void* ptr= &var;
 *ptr =20;
 ```
 > This wouldn't work because we have used void pointer to point to an integer variable.
-SInce the pointer has no idea of the data type it cannot change it.
+Since, the pointer has no idea of the data type, it cannot change it.

 > this would work instead: